scummvm/scummvm/doc/docportal/other_platforms/risc_os.rst

 Download the RISC OS package from the `ScummVM Downloads page <https://www.scummvm.org/downloads/>`_.

 Use a tool such as SparkFS to extract the archive.
-It is important that the archive is not extracted on any other system, since this results in a loss of file type information.
-ScummVM requires this file type information to run properly.
+It is important that the archive is not extracted on any other system, because this results in a loss of file type information.
+ScummVM requires the file type information to run properly.

 Transfer game files
 =======================

-Copy data files directly from the original discs on machines that have CD and/or floppy drives, or transfer the files from another system by using a USB stick.
+Copy data files directly from the original discs on machines that have CD and/or floppy drives, or use a USB drive to transfer the files from another system.

 See :doc:`../use_scummvm/add_play_games` for more information.